evacchi/evacchi.github.io/_drafts/2021-10-12-learn-you-an-actor-system-java-17-switch-expressions.md

 static Effect<T> Stay =  return current -> current;
 ```

-If you are familiar with the [untyped version][first-part], you'll remember that's how
-we did it at that time.
-However, the key here is that little `<T>` up there.
-We have to use
-a method to let the compiler infer the `T`.

-You may also be wondering about that little `self` up there.
+You may be wondering what `self` is.
 `self` is a self-reference to the actor.
 It serves the same purpose as `this` in a class.
 Because the behavior  is written as a function, we need to "seed" a reference to
 `this` into the function.
 But there is no `this` until